 LiFE Curriculum at Pakefield High School

-Our Life Programme at Pakefield is our PSHE (Personal Social Health Economic education) programme, it covers all RSE elements that are statutory, alongside important topics such as healthy lifestyles, personal finance and careers.
-The aim of the programme is to equip our young people with the skills needed to meander and thrive in life both inside and outside of school.
+Our LIFE Programme at Pakefield is our PSHE (Personal, Social, Health and Economic Education) programme which also incorporates all of the RSE (Relationships and Sex Education) elements that are statutory, alongside important topics such as healthy lifestyles, financial literacy and careers.
+The aim of the programme is to equip our young people with the skills needed to be successful and well-rounded members of society, who thrive in life both inside and outside of school.

 Useful information for parents / carers to support your child at home

 The PSHE Association is a national association for PSHE education professionals.
 Providing members with dedicated support, resources, training & guidance.

 They have a whole part of their website designated to helping parents with PSHE topics, talking to your young people about PSHE topics and offering guidance and support.

 This is a great website for advice for parents and carers about all things online, things your young people might be exposed to, how to keep them safe and how to talk to them about issues surrounding online situations.